How To Polish Your Car by Hand (Step-By-Step Guide)

 For polishing your car by hand, you’ll need:

-• Applicator pad: you can use whichever applicator pad you like, but I highly suggest using a grip applicator pad such as Adams Blue Hex Grip Applicator Pad (check the price on Amazon now).
+• Applicator pad: you can use whichever applicator pad you like, but I highly suggest using a grip applicator pad such as Adams Blue Hex Grip Applicator Pad.

-• Few microfiber towels: you’ll be using them for wiping off the excess polish or compound left on the paint after you finish buffing with the pad.
+• A few microfiber towels: You’ll be using them to wipe off the excess polish or compound left on the paint after you finish buffing with the pad.

-All those products aren’t expensive, and even better, you can use them more than once, since they’ll last you pretty long.
-So, that’s a one-time investment for few applications.
+All those products aren’t expensive, and even better, you can use them more than once since they’ll last you pretty long.
+So, that’s a one-time investment for a few applications.

 Step 3: Work The Product Into The Paint